Counseling Center

 For Emergencies:

 Services are always voluntary, free, and confidential.
 Sessions are generally about 45 minutes long and held once a week with a licensed or supervised clinician.
-During this time of remote learning, sessions are done either on the phone or via zoom.
+Sessions are done in person, on the phone, or via zoom.

 Our counselors are people who care and listen to you in a safe, private, and non-judgmental atmosphere.
 We can help you clarify issues and identify goals from an objective point of view.
 We can also help teach you healthy strategies to effectively cope with your situation.